Company Registration in Rwanda

 This is a type of company in which the liability of its members is limited to the amount they have guaranteed to contribute to the company in the event of its winding up.
 Non-profit organizations commonly use this type of company.

 This type of company combines the features of a company limited by shares and a company limited by guarantee.
-It has members who hold shares, and their liability is limited to the amount of shares they hold.
+Its members hold shares, and their liability is limited to the amount of shares they hold.
 It also has members who have guaranteed to contribute a certain amount if the company is wound up.

 This is a type of company where the liability of its members is unlimited.
 If the company is wound up, the members will be liable for all the company’s debts and liabilities.